 There are thousands of ICOs even going on right now but unfortunately, most of them are scams or fake and out to steal your money.
-Most of ICO scams target first timers, but even experienced traders and miners fall into the scam trap.
+Most of ICO scams target first-timers, but even experienced traders and miners fall into the spam trap.

 First of all, Geoffrey McCabe has written an article about the common techniques used by hackers to scam people in the ICO world, so be sure to check it.

 Instead of trying to list all the ICOs we believe are fake -- and the number could go into thousands -- we will list some characteristics of scam or fake ICOs.
 Use as many techniques as possible to assess legitimacy, ingenuity, and viability of any ICO instead of using just a single technique.

 1. ICO sites linked by a personal message on a slack channel